 Furnish liquor or imitation liquor.
-A person who violates this law commits a Class D orime for which a fine of not less than \$500 may be imposed, none of which may be suspended, if the violation involves a minor who is less suspended, if the violation involves a minor who is less. than 18 years of age.
+A person who violates this law commits a Class D crime for which a fine of not less than \$500 may be imposed, none of which may be suspended, if the violation involves a minor who is less than 18 years of age.
 A person who violates this law is a Class C crime if the consumption of liquor by the minor causes serious bodily injury to or death of the minor or any other individual.
 Purchase/Consume/Possess liquor or imitation liquor.
 A person who violates this law commits a civil violation for which a fine of not less than \$200 and not more than \$400 may be imposed.
 Second offense is \$300 and not more than \$600.
 The third offense is \$600.